kubecost/docs/network-allocation.md

 ### Kubernetes Network Traffic Metrics

-The primary source of network metrics comes from a DaemonSet pod hosted on each of the nodes in a cluster.
+The primary source of network metrics is a DaemonSet pod hosted on each of the nodes in a cluster.
 Each daemonset pod uses `hostNetwork: true` such that it can leverage an underlying kernel module to capture network data.
 Network traffic data is gathered and the destination of any outbound networking is labeled as:

  * Internet Egress: Network target destination was not identified within the cluster.
  * Cross Region Egress: Network target destination was identified, but not in the same provider region.